nurainazuhar/Final_Report_Data_Management/README.md

 **Key interpretation:**

-Cheque has the highest total transaction value, with a total value of approximately **RM6.82 trillion**.
-This indicates that although cheque is a traditional payment method, it may still involve high-value transactions, especially for business or institutional payments.
+Cheque has the highest total transaction value, with approximately **RM6.82 trillion**.
+This suggests that although cheque is a traditional payment method, it may still be used for high-value transactions, especially by businesses or institutions.

-E-money shows very high transaction volume and strong growth.
-E-money recorded approximately **25.84 billion transactions** and a total value of approximately **RM770.09 billion**.
+E-money has the highest transaction volume, with approximately **25.84 billion transactions**, and a total value of approximately **RM770.09 billion**.
 This suggests that e-money is widely used for frequent smaller-value transactions and is an important indicator of cashless payment adoption.

+Overall, transaction value and transaction volume should be interpreted differently.
+Cheque dominates in value, while e-money dominates in volume and growth.

 <p align="right"><a href="#-navigation">⬆ Back to Navigation</a></p>